 Thousands of dogs each year need homes including War Dogs returning from the latest conflicts.
 Thousands of veterans returning home from war zones need a companion as well and need your support to make it happen.
 Matching certified dogs with veterans free of charge will promote emotional peace and well-being, reduced anxiety, reduced stress and hopefully reduced suicides while facilitating veteran’s integration back into civilian and family life.
 Our programs do not replace professional medical treatments, or therapies, but rather complement the therapy each veteran receives through the VA Medical Center.

 Having a training center so close to a Regional VA Medical Center, shelters and dozens of rescue groups, eager volunteers and veterinary clinics is where Pets Loyal 2 Vets will play a vital role in connecting the community and a new dog with Minnesota veterans.
-To accommodate veterans needs even further, any veteran who is unable to obtain PTSD or TBI treatments and or therapy where they are required to stay at the VA Medical Center in Minneapolis for short-term stays, and lack the resources for a safe home for their dog while they are being treated, Pets Loyal 2 Vets will take their dog in free of charge, care for, feed, train and even bring their dog to the Minneapolis VA Medical Center for scheduled visits so that the veteran in need of treatment can be assured their dog will be properly cared for in their absence.
+To accommodate veterans needs even further, any veteran who is unable to obtain PTSD or TBI treatments and or therapy where they are required to stay at the VA Medical Center in Minneapolis for short-term stays, and lack the resources for a safe home for their dog while they are being treated, Pets Loyal 2 Vets will home their dog free of charge, care for, feed, litely train and even bring their dog to the Minneapolis VA Medical Center for scheduled visits so that the veteran in need of treatment can be assured their dog will be properly cared for in their absence.
 All dogs received for short-term stays must be up to date on all shots, be non-aggressive breeds and not sickly or injured.

 Once dogs are selected for training, we begin by partnering them with a veteran and their specific physical or psychological challenges.
-W do not offer “cookie Cutter” training programs like many others but rather customize training for each veteran’s needs.
+W do not offer “cookie Cutter” training programs but rather customize training for each veteran’s needs.
 Trained dogs have the ability to recognize the onset of a wide variety of PTSD and TBI related symptoms and make excellent companions.
 If you are a certified Psychiatric Service Dog or Therapy Dog trainer and would like to participate in helping veterans by joining our staff, please contact Pets Loyal 2 Vets for details.